abobabo91/vibecoding-101/MASTER_DEPLOYMENT_GUIDE.md

 *   **The Response:** Once the Backend is done processing, it sends information back to the Frontend to display.
 This is like the **Waiter** bringing the finished meal back to your table.
 *   **API (The Language):** They speak to each other through an **API**.
 It's a set of rules that ensures the Frontend and Backend understand each other perfectly.

+### 4. The Streamlit Shortcut (The "Food Truck")
+If the traditional app is a large restaurant, **Streamlit** is a **Food Truck**.
+*   In a food truck, the chef (Backend) is standing right at the window (Frontend).
+*   There is no dining room and no waiter.
+You place your order directly to the person cooking it.
+*   **Why use it?** It's incredibly fast to set up because you only write one file in one language (Python).
+*   **The Trade-off:** Just like a food truck has a smaller menu than a 5-star restaurant, Streamlit is less flexible than a full "Dockerized" setup, but perfect for 90% of AI and data projects.

 ---

 ## Part 1: Setting Up Your Tools (The "Workshop")